 - I cook my recipes on this site with the Cosori Air Fryer, so they’ll always turn out perfect when using this air fryer

 - It does not have a rotisserie option.
 If you are looking for this feature, check out the Power Air Fryer Oven.
+You can still cook a whole chicken in the Cosori though.

 Does the Air Fryer Come with Accessories?